|

 wavefront error of primary

-(lower-order) astigmatism at best
+(lower-order) astigmatism at the best

 focus is given by: